5T33Z0/OCLP4Hackintosh/Enable_Features/USB_Tahoe.md

 - Once you are done with editing, save the file
 - Next, open your config.plist and change `MinKernel` to `19.0.0` for `USBMap.kext`
 - Save the config
-- Boot into macoOS Test and it
+- Boot into macoOS and test it

 > [!TIP]
 >